Meet The Team

 John R. Morrow

-Morrow is a pioneer in the health care business intelligence sector, helping to create leading business analytical, benchmarking, and rating systems in the United States and Britain.
+Morrow is a pioneer in the healthcare business intelligence sector, helping to create leading business analytical, benchmarking, and rating systems in the United States and Britain.
 Morrow established the first commercial US hospital ratings program and subsequently a variety of performance indexes measuring: clinical, financial, operational, patient experience, perception, value, quality, and patient safety.
 Morrow was a director of the data board of The King’s Fund while chief executive officer of the largest outcomes consultancy in the UK.
 He has provided Congress, health care organizations and the news media with insights impacting the hospital industry.
 Earlier in his career, he created: 100 Top Hospitals: Benchmarks for Success that hospitals have successfully embraced for improving outcomes.
-As publisher, publications such as: Sourcebook: Comparative Performance of US Hospitals, Guide to the Nursing Home Industry, DRG Handbook, Length of Stay Guides, Guide to Managed Care Industry, all helped management teams benchmark performance and set new achievable goals.
-Morrow has remained on the vanguard of applied analytics while integrating metrics of population health and psychographics to institutional performance adjusting for risk, clinical severity and value.
+Morrow has remained on the vanguard of applied analytics while integrating metrics of institutional performance adjusting for risk, clinical severity and value.
 He has spearheaded research that identifies cohorts of US hospitals that excel under otherwise oppressive regulation.
-Ultimately, his work with consumer health engagement and public ratings has set new standards for transparency.
+Ultimately, his work with consumer health engagement and public ratings has helped to set new standards for transparency.

 Liana Castel is an outcomes researcher who has studied longitudinal psychological and clinical health outcomes, veterans’ and military health, scale development in pain and social functioning, biostatistics, health outcomes, morbidity and mortality, health economics, patient safety, and decision making.
 Dr. Castel has specialized in longitudinal multivariable modeling, confounding and interaction, logistic regression, meta-analysis, risk-adjustment, large administrative/claims data, time-to-event modeling, Poisson regression, and psychometric scale validation techniques.